Roy Halladay, former MLB star pitcher, killed in Florida plane crash

 Story highlights

-- There was no Mayday from the plane, sheriff's office said
+- There was no mayday from the plane, sheriff's office says

 - Halladay won two Cy Young Awards, threw a perfect game in 2010 and the only no-hitter in NL postseason history

-(CNN)Pitcher Roy Halladay, who won two Cy Young awards and more than 200 major league baseball games during a stellar career, died Tuesday in a plane crash off the Florida coast, authorities said.
+(CNN)Pitcher Roy Halladay, who won two Cy Young awards and more than 200 Major League Baseball games during a stellar career, died Tuesday in a plane crash off the Florida coast, authorities said.

-Halladay, 40, was the only person on the two-seater plane that crashed just off Holiday, on Florida's Gulf coast north of the Tampa Bay area, Pasco County Sheriff Chris Nocco said.
+Halladay, 40, was the only person on the two-seater plane that crashed just off New Port Richey on the Gulf coast north of the Tampa Bay area, Pasco County Sheriff Chris Nocco said.

 The single-engine plane, an Icon A5, crashed in very shallow water and was found upside down.

-According to the Pasco County Sheriff's office, a 911 call came in at 12:06 p.m.
+A 911 call came in at 12:06 p.m.
 ET saying that a small plane had crashed.
+There were no distress calls, the sheriff's office said.

+Icon A5s are considered light, amphibious airplanes.
+They can land on water or land, have folding wings and can be transported by trailers.

+In recent weeks, the retired baseball star had tweeted photos of the aircraft.
+One post said: "I have dreamed about owning a A5 since I retired!
+Real life is better then my dreams!!"

 Halladay pitched parts of 16 seasons in the major leagues, the first 12 with the Toronto Blue Jays.
 He won the Cy Young for the Jays in 2003, when he went 22-7 with a 3.25 ERA and led the American League with nine complete games.